Maryam-Haghani/NEFFy/README.md

 Suppose you have an MSA file named "input.fasta" and you want to convert to the A2M format and save it as "output.a2m".

     converter --in_file=input.fasta --out_file=output.a2m

-For more details, please refer to the [converter documentation](https://maryam-haghani.github.io/Neffy/converter.html).
+For more details, please refer to the [documentation](https://maryam-haghani.github.io/Neffy/usage_guide.html).

 ### Supported File Formats
 - __A2M__ (aligned FASTA-like format)